Sasanian conquest of Egypt: Aftermath

-Egypt would remain in Persian hands for 10 years, run by general Shahrbaraz from Alexandria.
+Egypt would remain in Persian hands for 10 years, ruled by general Shahrbaraz from Alexandria.
 As the Roman emperor, Heraclius, reversed the tide and defeated Khosrow, Shahrbaraz was ordered to evacuate the province, but refused.
 In the end, Heraclius, trying both to recover Egypt and to sow disunion amongst the Persians, offered to help Shahrbaraz seize the Persian throne for himself.
-An agreement was reached, and in the summer of 629, the Persian troops began leaving Egypt.
+An agreement was reached and in the summer of 629 the Persian troops began leaving Egypt.
+An account of the event is given by A. J. Butler.